Morelia spilota: Reproduction

 The species is oviparous, with females laying 10–50 eggs at a time.
 Afterward, females coil around the eggs to protect them and keep them warm through using muscular contractions to generate heat.
 This type of maternal care, which is typical for pythons, ceases once the hatchlings have emerged.

 Behaviour

 Differences in activity are noted throughout various subspecies; as a whole, the species is generally active during both daytime and nighttime, although the subspecies M. s. variegata is noted to be primarily nocturnal.
 Carpet pythons favor arboreal living conditions, although they can also be found on the ground, and they commonly use open spaces to bask.

+Seasonal activity

+In the northern Australian city of Darwin, carpet pythons are significantly more likely to be encountered in suburban areas during the dry season months of May–July.
+This is indicative of shifts in snake behaviour or movement across the year, with snakes likely moving out of natural forest areas in the later dry season to the more productive suburban areas in search of prey or mates.

 Diet

 Carpet pythons kill prey by constriction.
 Their diet consists mainly of small mammals, birds, and lizards.
 Incidents of carpet pythons devouring domestic cats and small dogs have been reported.

 Distribution and habitat

 The species is found throughout mainland Australia, with the exception of the arid centre and the western regions.
 It is widely distributed throughout the forest regions of Southwest Australia.
 It is also found in Indonesia (southern Western New Guinea in Merauke Regency), Papua New Guinea (southern Western Province, the Port Moresby area of Central Province), and on Yule Island.
 The type locality given is "Nouvelle-Hollande" [Australia].

 It occurs in a wide variety of habitats, from the rainforests of northeastern Queensland (M. s. cheynei) through the River Red Gum/Riverbox woodlands of the Murray and Darling Rivers (M. s. metcalfei), to the arid, treeless islands of the Nuyts Archipelago off the South Australian west coast (M. s. imbricata).
 It is also found in temperate grasslands with hot and dry weather.
 It is often found near human habitation, where it performs a useful service by eating rats and other vermin.
 M. spilota is known to occur in areas that receive snowfall.